tangrams/tangram-es/platforms/windows/README.md

 ## Build

-  The **only** supported toolchain to build Tangram ES on Windows is currently MinGW (MinGW-w64 with GCC, POSIX threads and SJLJ exceptions).
+  The **only** supported toolchain to build Tangram ES on Windows is currently MinGW (MinGW GCC, POSIX threads).

  1. Download zlib sources from https://zlib.net/